Sowing depth, rates and methods: how to achieve optimum results

 At 20g/m2 this equates to between 8,000 and 10,000 seeds per m2 which is usually adequate for repairing or restoring areas where existing plants are already in situ.

 How seed is applied is less consequence than the chosen seeding rate: as long as the necessary soil preparation and after-seeding care is done, seeds applied at the correct rate will create adequate sward coverage.

 These seed mixtures are typically made up of much finer grasses which have smaller seeds: browntop and creeping bentgrass seeds are particularly fine at around 12,000 to 14,000 seeds per gram.
 The recommended over-seeding rate for these species is therefore 5 g/m2 (equivalent to 60,000 - 70,000 seeds per m2).
 The recommended over-seeding rate for the more traditional fescue/bentgrass mixtures is 10-15 g/m2.

-The only time it might make sense to increase the seeding rate is where really rapid seeding results are required: in extreme circumstances some landscaping grass mixtures can be sown at 50g/m2 to produce extra quick grass coverage.
-It is worth remembering though that – as trials have shown – swards sown at 35g/m2 will have caught up by 16 weeks, so the higher seeding rate is only required in circumstances where extremely rapid establishment and grass coverage is required.
+The only time it might make sense to increase the seeding rate is where really rapid seeding results are required: in extreme circumstances, some landscaping grass mixtures can be sown at 50 g/m2 to produce extra quick grass coverage.
+It is worth remembering though that – as trials have shown – swards sown at 35 g/m2 will have caught up by 16 weeks.
+So, the higher seeding rate is only required in circumstances where extremely rapid establishment and grass coverage are required.